osoc21/wepod-tech/material-ui/material-ui.md

 Material UI uses "CSS in JS" kind of way to style - ie, if you want to add some styling, for example to have a Fab button goes on the usual bottom/left floating position, you use:

+Careful - CSS in JS follow JavaScript naming conventions, not CSS - so no dash, but camel case: `borderRadius`, not `border-radius`, `boxShadow`, not `box-shadow`, etc...

 ```javascript
 import { makeStyles } from "@material-ui/core/styles";
 ...